riscv-boom/riscv-boom/docs/sections/reorder-buffer.rst

    widths, just with more added control complexity.

 ..
 [2]
-   Because instructions within an ROB row are consecutive in the program, the instruction’s ROB bank implicitly provides the lower PC bits.

-..
-[3]
    The tradeoff here is between longer latencies on exceptions versus an increase in area and wiring.